Here are the 16 top posts and nutrition education handouts from 2020

 Where are we now?
 The pandemic is still surging but with vaccines rolling out we will hopefully be back to a little more normal after summer.
 Over 75% of Americans are overweight.
 Health educators have an opportunity to shift their focus to getting the nutrients needed in the calories allotted to help folks improve their weight status and health.
 In some populations that may mean serving nutritious foods on a budget.
 In others, it might mean lowering the intake of added fats, sugars, and salts by cooking more and focusing on fiber.
 It probably does mean a shift towards a more plant-based diet.

 We do have a new nutrition facts panel to help consumers make the best choices.
-The new 2020-2025 Dietary Guidelines for Americans should publish soon.
-The new MyPlate: Keep It Simple program will focus on making a healthy plate and we will keep you posted as all communication from these two resources unfolds.
+The new 2020-2025 Dietary Guidelines for Americans are now published.
+The new MyPlate: Keep It Simple program will focus on making a healthy plate and we will share many new articles and handouts on these great guidelines.

 Here are the top articles and handouts from 2020.
 Happy Holidays and Happy New Year!
 Thank you for being our reader!